The King In The Manger

 ● Matt 2:11a . .
 On coming to the house

 It's difficult to calculate the boy's age when the wise men arrived; however one thing we know for sure it was their understanding that the king they sought was already born even before they left home to seek him.
-We know that because their inquiry contained some past tense grammar.
+We know that because their inquiry contains some past tense grammar in Matt 2:2.

 There's no telling how long after Jesus' birth that the men departed their country to search for him.
 Plus, there were no motorized conveyances back then; and people normally didn't travel at night because their artificial lighting was pretty much limited to torches, candles, and oil-fired lanterns.